Formerly known as the Community Health Equity Catalyst Strategy (CHECS)

 Health Equity Grant Funding

-Applicants are encouraged to attend the upcoming information session.
+Applicants are encouraged to review the information and Frequently Asked Questions (FAQs) below.

-The process to be considered for funding starts by completing an Inquiry form, similar to a Letter of Inquiry, which will be available online from June 4 - 20, 2025.
+The process to be considered for funding starts by completing an Inquiry form, similar to a Letter of Inquiry, that is open from June 4 - 20, 2025.
 Once each Inquiry is evaluated, a limited number will be invited to complete the full Application to be considered for Health Equity Grant funding.

 Eligibility